What is Unit of Analysis in Research?

 Examples of a Unit of Analysis

-To illustrate the concept further, here are some examples of studies with well-defined units of analysis:
+To illustrate the concept further, here are some examples of unit of analysis in research:

 As shown above, honing in on the specific entity that findings apply to helps frame research around well-constructed and suitably targeted questions.
 This then sets up the study’s analytical procedures and conclusions to be robust and meaningful.